cjratcliff/ml-compiled/docs/linear_algebra.rst

 Cholesky decomposition
 ============================
-A = LL*, where A is Hermitian and positive-definite, L is lower-triangular and L* is its conjugate transpose.
+:math:`A = LL^*`, where A is Hermitian and positive-definite, L is lower-triangular and :math:`L^*` is its conjugate transpose.
 Can be used for solving SLEs.

 Conjugate transpose
 =====================